Kong/docs.konghq.com/app/docs/0.11.x/loadbalancing.md

   - `target`: an IP address or hostname with a port number where a backend service resides, eg. "192.168.100.12:80".
 Each target gets an additional `weight` to indicate the relative load it gets.
+IP addresses can be in both IPv4 and IPv6 format.
   - `upstream`: a 'virtual hostname' which can be used in an API `upstream_url` field, e.g., an upstream named `weather.v2.service` would get all requests from an api with `upstream_url=http://weather.v2.service/some/path`.